will-smithgall/web/plan.md

 Add schedule for all planned semesters here
 Seperate them in different blocks / cards

+*Added schedule blocks, can be added as more are figured out*
+*Try to style it like github..? (color scheme, cards)*

 ## Major Requirements
 ---
 In seperate cards, add all the classed necesary for a computer science major